0330 822 0505

 What happens if there’s a base rate change during your application?

 This is a tricky question to answer.
-Technically a lender could change the rate they’re offering you at any point up until completion, but most will define a cut off point at which their offer rate gets locked in.
-For some lenders this is at the point of the agreement in principle, for others it’s when you submit your full application.
+Technically, a lender could change the rate they’re offering you at any point up until completion, but most will define a cut-off point at which their offer rate gets locked in.
+For some lenders, this is at the point of the agreement in principle; for others, it’s when you submit your full application.

 What’s the current base rate?